KESAVANAIDUKOPELLA/PaddyPredict/README.md

-# 🌾 Rice Type Classification - Tabular Classification using PyTorch
+# 🌾 Paddy Predict - Tabular Classification using PyTorch

 This project demonstrates a deep learning approach to classify different types of rice grains using tabular data.
 The model is built with PyTorch and trained on the [Rice Type Classification Dataset](https://www.kaggle.com/datasets/mssmartypants/rice-type-classification) from Kaggle.